Duddingston Kirk

 Duddingston Kirk is a Parish Church in the Church of Scotland, located adjacent to Holyrood Park in Duddingston Village, on the east side of the City of Edinburgh.
-Regular services are held at the kirk, conducted by the minister, Rev Dr James A. P. Jack (from 2001).
+Regular services are held at the kirk.

 History

-Cassel identifies the building as being Anglo-Saxon (i.e pre Norman conquest).
+Cassel identifies the building as being Anglo-Saxon (i.e. pre Norman conquest).

 The church was built in or around 1124 by Dodin, a Norman knight, on land granted to Kelso Abbey by King David I of Scotland.
 As originally built, the kirk consisted of the chancel, nave and square tower.
 The traditional pattern of an east–west axis was adopted.
 The original entrance on the south wall includes a particularly fine example of Scoto-Norman stone carving, with a round-topped doorway.
 Following the enlargement of the parish boundaries, the Prestonfield Aisle was added in 1631.
 This consists of a gallery, downstairs area and burial vaults were on the north side.
-In 1968 the kirk’s interior was reconditioned, with the former pipe organ removed.
+In 1968 the kirk's interior was reconditioned, with the former pipe organ removed.

-The entrance to the kirkyard from Duddingston village is notable for its gatehouse, built as a lookout point to deter "bodysnatchers" in the early 19th century.
-The Edinburgh bodysnatchers, known as "resurrectionists," stole recently buried corpses to sell to anatomists, and, as in the notorious case of Burke and Hare, sometimes also resorted to murder.

-Given its proximity to central Edinburgh, Duddingston has long been a favourite location for many of the city’s artists and professionals.
+Given its proximity to central Edinburgh, Duddingston has long been a favourite location for many of the city's artists and professionals.
 The novelist Walter Scott was ordained an elder at Duddingston in 1806.

 The kirk has also been used as a venue during the Edinburgh Festival Fringe.